ki4jgt/Book-of-the-Damned/README.md

 # Purpose

-**The Book of the Damned** is a public domain spiritual framework — a shared cosmology for those seeking meaning, morality, and community outside the confines and constraints traditional religion.
+**The Book of the Damned** is a public domain spiritual framework — a shared cosmology for those seeking meaning, morality, and community outside the confines and constraints of traditional religion.

 It is a living document: a foundation, not a fixed creed.
-Rooted in cultural memory, quantum theory, philosophy, and personal reflection, it is designed to grow, adapt, and evolve through the contributions of its readers.
+Rooted in cultural memory, quantum theory, philosophy, and personal reflection, it is designed to grow, adapt, and evolve through the contributions of its readers (including AI).

 Everyone is free to copy, modify, and share their own version of this text.
 The expectation is not uniformity, but divergence.
-Each person’s life is unique, and so their version of the book should also be as unique.
+Each person’s life is unique, and so too their version of the book.
 Our community is committed to growth, reflection, and refinement, but never the assumption to fully know or instruct another.

 There are no authorities here.
 No dogma.
 No conversions.
 The journey is sole.
-But through individual growth, the group is made stronger.
+Through the individual, the group is made.

-Gatherings should serve as spaces for open dialogue and mutual support.
+Our gatherings should serve as spaces for open dialogue and discussion.

 I also encourage learning to play the game of Go — not as doctrine, but as a cultural touchstone, mental discipline, and personal development.